CityScope/CSL_Lima/projects/LegoReader/README.md

 # **LegoReader**
 Reads video from a camera and applies a filter to each frame's pixels.
-Creates a nxn grid where an standardized version of the filtered frame's pixels will be shown.
+Creates a nxn grid where a standardized version of the filtered frame's pixels will be shown.
 Also, creates additional windows to change the color calibrations while running.

 ## **Contact Info**